cycastic-cumberland/microjit/README.md

 MicroJIT is a lightweight Dynamic Compilation Library designed to enable developers with efficient runtime code generation.

-**This project is in the early stage of its lifetime so most features currently do not work, correctly or at all**

 ## Requirement

 MicroJIT makes extensive use of variadic template and attributes, which require C++ 17 or above.